 About Topaz Weis, REACE

 Topaz offers supportive classes and workshops that allow us to explore our past, present, and future directions in a multi-sensory way, providing different perspectives and new ways of knowing.
 Her work, in intermodal expressive arts consultation and education, is informed by many years of study in multimodal expressive arts, dance, theater, and trans-cultural mythology, empowers people to come together for fun and profound experiences which refresh the spirit and grant new and exciting pathways towards growth and wholeness.

 She is gifted with the ability to empower people to expand beyond their preconceived self-limitations and strengthen their connections to themselves, their community and the Earth.

 We teach what we most need to learn

 You’ve probably heard the saying, “We teach what we most need to learn”.
 This phrase has served as a guide post for me in my work for many years.
 I have spent the better part of my life learning how to claim my voice, honor my wisdom, and silence the inner critic who questions my abilities and talents.

 I was raised with a sister who has a natural ability in the visual arts.
 In our family the arts were compartmentalized.
 I got to be the singer/dancer/actress.
 She got to be “the artist.”
 Whether I consciously made this decision or it was made for me early on, I hung my hat on the belief that I couldn’t draw a straight line.
-I would freak out anytime I had to draw anything and so never really tried.
+I would freak out anytime I had to draw anything, so I never really tried.
 I poured myself into the performance arts and found a home there.